 The Load Shed module is used to disconnect the load from an available Power Source 2 in order to reduce the power consumed from that source.
-When the load shed function is initiated, the transfer switch is moved to the neutral position and the Not In Auto indicator lights.
+The load shed option can only be used with ATSs that have a neutral position.
+When the load shed function is initiated, the transfer switch is moved to the neutral position.